ettoredn/container-php-fpm/README.md

 ## Environment variables
 Should be set via .env for symfony projects.
 For WP, config is set from the mounted app root.

+## Notes
+`docker build -f /path/to/a/Dockerfile .` builds an image from Dockerfile using the context (files) at ". "